 Col. Edward M. Harris, a Phillips Academy Spanish teacher, was the first executive director for Schoolboys Abroad.

-Daniel (Dan) Olivier, head of the French Department at Germantown Friends School, was Vaughan's assistant in setting up the program.
-Dan and his wife Ellen accompanied the Vaughans to Spain, teaching English in the first year.
-Dan was also instrumental in identifying the location for SYA France, which opened in Rennes in the fall of 1967.
+American-based faculty members Olivier and Ted Hammond (math teacher from Phillips Academy) and their wives accompanied the first group of boys aboard the ship.
+Olivier was also instrumental in identifying the location for SYA France, which opened in Rennes in the fall of 1967.
 He served as executive director in 1972-73 as well as resident director in France in 1977-80.

 About SYA's logo